Broshward/FehuMedia/README.md

 You must only create cache there and mount fehumedia pseudo file system with fehuimg tool.

 *
+Dependencies:
-It is python2 scripts which depends from the "exiftool", exiftran, ImageMagick, ffmpeg and probably jpegtran in the future.
+It is python2 scripts which depends from the "exiftool", exiftran, ffmpeg and some function from ImageMagick.
+For showing it will be used feh and jpegtran for lossless cropping images..

+*********
+Notes:
+Variables, which adding in fehu.conf needed temp_dir  in join_video.py